 Unlike the beaches in Miami or Hawaii though, it never felt crowded.
 There was plenty of space to lay out without having to share my towel with that token leathery-tan guy sporting a Speedo.

 Tourism has brought McDonald’s to town (cue groan).
 Oh, and you see those beautiful sailboats in the picture above?
 Well, what you can’t see in their silhouettes are the giant advertisements for Pizza Hut on the sails.
+Tourism has both a good and bad side.

 Yes, the effects of tourism are visible, but in our opinion, it didn’t detract much from the beauty of this postcard-worthy beach.
 As long as you go to Boracay expecting to see other travelers, I don’t think you’ll be disappointed.
 We certainly fell head-over-flip-flops for this island paradise.

-Finding Bliss in Boracay
+Our Story of Finding Bliss in Boracay

 After nearly 24 hours of traveling and a sleepless night spent in the Manila airport, we were more than excited when our feet finally touched the sand.